johnnovak/RML-Amiga/docs/docs/games/a-b.md

 - To start the game, double-click on the **BC** disk icon, then on the **Black Cauldron** icon.

-- To save the game, insert the save disk into drive DF0: _after_ starting the game (press ++end+9++), press ++f5++ to bring up the save dialog, then enter `Save:` for the volume (note the semicolon at the end).

-- Similarly, enter `Save:` for the volume name when restoring a saves game.

-!!! warning

-    The first disk must be in DF1:
+- Save disk is in drive DF1:

+- When saving or restoring the game, enter **Save:** for the volume name, with the colon at the end (this is important).
+Alternatively, you can enter **DF1:** as well.

 ## Borrowed Time